HOPE Regional Leadership Institute

 - Using Data to Inform Decisions: Explore how to collect, interpret, and apply data to understand community priorities and inform decision-making.

-- Policy and Budget Processes: Examine how public policy and public budgets are developed, and the interconnectedness between the two.
+- Policy and Budget Processes: Examine how public policy and public budgets are developed, and how they are interconnected.

 - Power and Influence: Analyze how power flows through different institutions and decision-making structures.